Bwc9876/WCPCI/README.md

 2. `just setup`
 3. Fill `.dev.env` file with the correct values for your setup

-Now run `just-dev` to build the frontend and start the backend.
+Now run `just dev` to build the frontend and start the backend.

 If you need to auto-rebuild the frontend on changes too, run `just dev-watch`.